As an accountant, having a niche can help you grow your business. Consider offering services tailored to real estate clients.

 At the end of the day, the client-accountant relationship should be symbiotic: you can help clients manage their rental accounting, while ensuring that you are building a stable, scalable business for yourself.

-Establishing your niche and targeting the right clients is all very well, but if you do not maintain your niche at a minimum, you may not see the growth you are looking for.
-To grow your niche, there are a number of things you should do:
+Establishing your practice firmly in the real estate niche (or any niche for that matter) and targeting the right clients will help you see the growth you are looking for.
+To grow in your niche, there are a number of things you should do:

 Most obviously, you will have to offer industry-specific services to your clients in order to grow your niche.
 One of the easiest ways is to help your clients leverage purpose-built software such as Landlord Studio.
 This will allow them to stay on top of their income and expense tracking, to create industry-specific financial reports, such as overdue rent and rent ledger reports, and streamline their day to day property management.
 Plus, with our accountant view and Xero integration you can gain access to their data throughout the year to enable you to offer value-added services and ensure a smooth tax time.